zeinreia01/Whisper-Network-Final-Version/replit.md

   - Terms of agreement and platform rules
 - ✅ **Enhanced database schema**: Added `adminId` field to replies table to track admin authorship
 - ✅ **Full TypeScript compliance**: Fixed all compilation errors for production deployment
+- ✅ **Git preparation**: Project prepared for transfer to your own repository (git history can be reset)
 - ✅ **Render deployment ready**: All features tested and validated for full-stack deployment

 ### Previous July 19, 2025 Updates